event-driven-dotnet/EventDriven.Sagas/DevelopmentGuide.md

 # Saga Development Guide

-A development guide for building a saga orchestrator based on **EventDriven.Sagas** abstractions and reference architecture.
+A development guide for building a saga orchestrator based on **EventDriven.Sagas** abstractions, libraries and reference architecture.

 ## Introduction